JonDotsoy/utils-js/src/queue/README.md

 **IndexedDBStore:**

-- Similar TTL support with persistent cleanup
+- Full TTL support with automatic cleanup every minute
-- Expired messages are removed during database operations
+- Expired messages are filtered out during all database operations
+- Manual cleanup available with `cleanupExpiredMessages()` method
+- Rejects messages that are already expired when added

 ### TTL Best Practices